In autumn 2011 a single Student Grant Scheme replaced the 4 main support schemes for students. They were:

 In general, you will not get a grant for repeating a year or attending a course at a level that does not represent progression from what you have done before.
 However, ‘second chance students’ may be eligible for a grant.
 A ‘second chance student’ is someone who is aged over 23, did not successfully complete an earlier course and is returning to pursue an approved course after at least 5 years.

 A tuition student is someone who fulfils all the conditions for a student grant except for residence in the State, but who has been resident in an EEA state or Switzerland for 3 of the last 5 years.
-The members of the EEA (the European Economic Area) are the 27 members of the EU, along with Iceland, Norway and Liechtenstein.
+The members of the EEA (the European Economic Area) are the member states of the EU, along with Iceland, Norway and Liechtenstein.

 In order to get a student grant you must: